ps1298/Smart-Analyzer/README.md

 A standalone Windows executable (.exe) version of the application is also available, allowing users to run the software without installing Python or development tools.

+## Connect

-For executable access or demonstration purposes, feel free to connect.
+For executable access, collaboration, or project discussions, feel free to connect:

+LinkedIn: www.linkedin.com/in/prem-sai-sanaka

 ---